pharath/pharath.github.io/_posts/2022-10-06-notes-cpp-classes.md

 cppreference: (aka **"member initializer list"**)

 - "The body of a function definition of any constructor, before the opening brace of the compound statement (see [statements](#statements)), may include the **member initializer list**, whose syntax is the colon character `:`, followed by the comma-separated list of one or more member-initializers, each of which has the following syntax ..."
-- "Before the compound statement that forms the function body of the constructor begins executing, initialization of all direct bases, virtual bases, and non-static data members is finished.
-The **member initializer list** is the place where **non-default initialization** of these objects can be specified."
+- "Before the compound statement that forms the function body of the constructor begins executing, initialization of all direct bases, virtual bases, and non-static data members is finished."
+- "The **member initializer list** is the place where **non-default initialization** of these objects can be specified."
   - thus, all members omitted in the member initializer list are **default initialized**

 #### Initialization vs Assignment